percona/pxc-docs/docs/howtos/proxysql.md

     To do this, manually set `pxc_maint_mode=MAINTENANCE`.
     Control is not returned to the user for a predefined period (10 seconds by default).
+You can increase the transition period using the `pxc_maint_transition_period` variable
+    to accommodate long-running transactions.
+    If the period is long enough for all transactions to finish, there should be little disruption in the cluster workload.
+If you increase the transition period, the packaging script may determine the wait as a server stall.

     When ProxySQL detects that the mode is set to `MAINTENANCE`, it stops routing traffic to the node.
+During the transition period, the node continues to receive existing write-set replication traffic, ProxySQL avoids opening new connections and starting transactions.
+    Still, the user can open connections to monitor status.

     Once control is returned, you can perform maintenance activity.

     !!! note